afroleft/patchwork/_posts/2018-04-04-we-are-hiring-a-frontend-engineer.md

 LocumTap connects clinicians with shifts—saving the NHS millions, keeping medics happy & making sure a doctor is there when you need one most.

 Do your best work.

-We are looking for a Front-end Engineer to join our growing product team where your work will be instrumental in contributing to LocumTap’s lofty mission.
+We are looking for a Front-end Engineer to join our growing product team where your work will be instrumental in moving LocumTap’s mission forward.

 ## About you: